ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

   ## Configure your bucket to be a web server

-  Now you have your site running in that url, but that's not so efficient.
+  Now you have your site running in that URL, but that's not so efficient.
-  If your clients are far from the region you choosed, the page load speed will be low...
+  If your clients are far from the region you chose, the page load speed will be low...

   ![Site speed with s3 and cloudfront](/img/s3-cloudfront-angular-react/speed_comparation.jpg)